andreaskaris/blog/docs/networking/netlink-address-fields.md

 [sets](https://github.com/torvalds/linux/blob/448b3fe5a0eab5b625a7e15c67c7972169e47ff8/net/core/rtnetlink.c#L1923)
 netlink field `IFLA_PERM_ADDESS` to the value of `dev->perm_addr` with length `dev->addr_len`.

-The `addr`, `broadcast` and `perm_addr` fields will contain different values depending on the interfaces type.
+The `addr`, `broadcast` and `perm_addr` fields will contain different values depending on the interface type.
 For unicast Ethernet, `addr` and `perm_addr` will hold the interface's MAC address while the `broadcast` field will hold the Ethernet broadcast address.
 On the other hand, for tunnel interfaces, the fields will hold the tunnel endpoint addresses.